Gone Baby Gone: Production

+In March 2002, it was reported that Paramount Pictures and Alan Ladd Jr. had optioned Dennis Lehane's 1998 novel Gone, Baby, Gone as a potential franchise to be headlined by Ben Affleck as Patrick Kenzie.
+By July of that year however, it was reported that Affleck was negotiating to instead write and possibly direct the film.
+In March 2005, it was reported that the project was no longer at Paramount and it had been acquired by Touchstone Pictures with Affleck set to direct and would not appear in the movie.
+Affleck's return to screenwriting was noted to coincide with his appearance in box office failures such as Surviving Christmas, Gigli, and Jersey Girl.
+On hiring Affleck to write and direct Gone Baby Gone, Ladd cited his experience with other actor turned directors like Ron Howard and Mel Gibson stating that actors have amazing insights and make good directors.

+In February 2006, Casey Affleck and Michelle Monaghan had agreed to star in the film.
+In May of that year, Morgan Freeman was reportedly in final negotiations to join the film.

 Filming took place on location in Boston (mainly South Boston), and extras were often local passers-by.
 Other locations used include the former Quincy Quarries.

 Release

 Released on October 19, 2007, the film grossed $20.3 million in the United States and Canada and $14.3 million in other territories, for a worldwide total of $34.6 million against its $19 million budget.

 The UK release was originally set for December 28, 2007, but was pushed back to June 6, 2008, due to the disappearance of Madeleine McCann.
 The Malaysian release was originally set for September 20, 2007, but was postponed to March 27, 2008, due to the kidnapping and murder of eight-year-old Nurin Jazlin.